Syslifters/offsec-tools/HOWTO.md

 * Remote Repository hosted on GitHub or a GitLab instance

 ## 1. Create a new project
 Create a new project on your GitLab instance and add the [.gitlab-ci.yml](gitlab-ci.yml) to the root of your project.
-The only function of this project is to build the tools defined in the CI script and push the repositories and compiled tools to a dedicated remote repository.
+The only purpose of this project is to build the tools defined in the CI script and push the repositories as well as compiled tools to a dedicated remote repository.

 ## 2. Create a new personal access token
 Create a personal access token for the remote repository where the repositories and compiled tools will be pushed to.
 See official [documentation](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to do that for GitHub.